martbetz/martbetz.github.io/faq.md

 ### Will you repair my lens? ###

-I lack both time and reason.
+I lack both time and desire.

 ### Can I hire you? ###